 Start using Organizations

 Now you can use Organizations!
-If you have existing accounts outside of DLT to transfer into the new Organization, you can follow the same process to unlink and relink Accounts, see How to Transfer Your .
+If you have existing accounts outside of DLT to transfer into the new Organization, you can follow the same process to unlink and relink Accounts, see How to Transfer Your Account Using Organizations .
 For creating new accounts, follow the process outlined in the Article: How To Create A New Account Using Organizations.
 Don't forget to notify email@example.com with any funding information around you new account(s).

 Note: for Customers using AWS Control Tower, due to current AWS functionality an Organization must be deleted prior to deploying Control Tower and existing accounts cannot be managed or merged into a Control Tower deployment at this time.
 Please reach out to firstname.lastname@example.org with any Control Tower questions.